kasinadhsarma/VishwamAI/DOCUMENTATION.md

-# VishwamAI
+# VishwamAI Documentation

+## Overview

 VishwamAI is an advanced language model based on the Transformer architecture, designed for various natural language processing tasks.
+The model aims for 100% accuracy in the MMLU benchmark, focusing on mathematical reasoning and other benchmarks.
+It integrates features like image to text, PDF to text, summarization, and video to text.

 ## Installation